How to connect pressure washer wand to garden hose

 After securing the fittings, the next step involves ensuring everything operates seamlessly without any water escaping.
 Begin by turning on the water supply slowly.
 Observe the joint where the attachments meet; any sign of moisture indicates a potential leak that needs immediate attention.
 If droplets form, it’s wise to tighten the connection further.
 However, take care not to over-tighten, as that may damage the threads.

-See also How to properly wash a car with pressure washer
+See also How to put nozzle on pressure washer

 Once the initial check is complete and the connection appears secure, activate the motor of your cleaning unit.
 Allow it to run for a short period while monitoring for leaks again.
 Pay particular attention to any hissing sounds or excessive vibrations, which might suggest an improper fit.
 If everything checks out, you’re ready for the next stage.